 - We believe in the restorative benefits of education, work and social justice.

 - We refuse to accept any limitation on what people might achieve.

 Too many 14–24 year olds are disengaged with mainstream education.
 They fall out of it and leave with no qualifications and very few skills.
 At the same time, too many people rely on food donations when there’s a large amount of food surplus in the supply chain.

 We saw a way of connecting the two problems, so we could address them both.

 For an overview of SOFEA you can download a PDF by clicking here

 How does SOFEA support young people?

 Maths and English to GCSE level.
-A diploma in Team Leading.
 An accredited programme of employability skills and qualifications in personal development, employability and warehousing and logistics.
 SOFEA’s personalised programmes equip our young people with the qualifications they didn’t get the first time round, and skills for the future.